 - Develop a site for innovation and intellectual excitement comparable to the Bell Labs; and

 - Create new public and private partnerships to underwrite the costs of research and development.

 An aspirational goal is to create a new building for the Institute that provides the means for all of its elements to interact.
 There is no substitute for the interaction and collaborations that result from co-locating scientists from diverse disciplines and backgrounds in one space.
 Nor can one overemphasize the value in placing clinicians and basic scientists in a common space as a means for facilitating the translation of new observations into clinical treatments.
 While we work toward the goal of building a central site for the Brain Institute, we have adopted the initial strategy of focusing on the development of intellectual and technical core resources for the benefit of our large neuroscience community.

-1. The Brain Institute will help to identify technical research resources that are essential to the entire Pitt neuroscience community.
-Then, the Institute will lead efforts with affiliated units to develop the financial resources to fill these critical needs.
-Where appropriate, the Institute will be responsible for the administrative oversight and management of critical research resources.
-These technical resources could be:
+1. The Brain Institute helps to identify technical research resources that are essential to the entire Pitt neuroscience community.
+Then, the Institute leads efforts with affiliated units to develop the financial resources to fill these critical needs.
+Where appropriate, the Institute is responsible for the administrative oversight and management of critical research resources.
+These technical resources can include:

 Multi-Modal Neuro-Imaging Cores: PET, MRI, MEG, NIRS, confocal, two-photon (human, non-human primate and rodent)

 Gene Vector and Virus Cores: Center for Neuroanatomy with Neurotropic Viruses, Gene Targeting, and Gene Transfer Core

 Human and Non-Human Primate Brain Banks